FrederickAndersonn/CheerioTravelApp/README.md

 ## Usage
 1. Open your web browser and go to the port shown after running `npm run dev`.
 2. Navigate through the app to explore trips and destinations.
 3. Admins can log in through the Admin Page using a trivia game.
+(If Trivia API is down just head to `url/admin` directly)
 4. Creating Updating Data.
 You can Put More than one Data with comma (Ex: 6626475d5f04e7d7bd73871e, 6652f36d4315a8c3e9760e47).
 For Updating You can just put in the data you want to update and let the rest be nothing.
 ![Create](/pictures/create.png "create")
 ![Update](/pictures/update.png "update")